netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 <!-- link to video here -->

-In this module you have learned how NetBox Models Cables, Interface and Console connections, and how to bulk upload them via the web interface.
+In this module you have learned how NetBox models Cables, Interface and Console connections, and how to bulk upload them via the web interface.

-In the next module you will learn how to model the Wireless LAN networks in NetBox
+In [Module 6: Setting up the WiFi](modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md), you will learn how to add the Wireless LANs for the new Brisbane office, using simple Python scripts to interact with the NetBox REST API.

 ## Useful Links
 - [Official NetBox Documentation](https://docs.netbox.dev/en/stable/)